meshailabs-org/meshai-guides/mcp-integration.md

 - MeshAI account with API access
 - API key from the MeshAI dashboard
-- Claude Code (for Claude integration)
+- Claude Code or Google Gemini CLI (for AI assistant integration)

 ### MeshAI MCP Server Access